Ensono/amido.github.io/docs/workloads/azure/data/components/infrastructure/core_data_platform_azure.md

     * Service Principal Secret
     * Azure Tenant ID – Directory ID for Azure Active Directory application
     * Azure Client ID – Application ID for Azure Active Directory application
-    * Names of the ADLS and Blob storage accounts
     * Other secret names with empty values to be replaced manually.
 Existing secrets are not overwritten.
 5. **Azure Data Lake Storage Gen2**